 Dave Butler is the author of the Jenny Willson mystery series, published by Dundurn Press.
 He’s a forester and biologist living in Cranbrook, British Columbia, in the shadow of the Rocky Mountains.
 His writing and photography have appeared in numerous Canadian publications.
 He’s a Queen Elizabeth II Diamond Jubilee Medal winner, and a Fellow of the Royal Canadian Geographical Society.
 When he’s not writing, Dave is professionally involved in sustainable tourism at local, national and international levels and he travels extensively.
 He’s a Professional Author Member of the Crime Writers of Canada, and a member of The Writers Union of Canada.

 Dave is represented by Sam Hiyate at The Rights Factory http://therightsfactory.com/authors/dave-butler/

 No!
 Full Curl is the first in a series that will include at least three books.
-The second novel — “No Place for Wolverines” — will be published by Dundurn in October, 2018.
-The third in the series (working title of “In Rhino We Trust”) will be available in 2019.
+The second novel — “No Place for Wolverines” — was published by Dundurn Press in October, 2018.
+The third in the series — “In Rhino We Trust” — will be available September 30, 2019.
 I have at least three more books in the series sketched out beyond that.